-Regarding storage technologies, one project works with power to gas, two projects with CAES and five projects involve hydro storage.
+Regarding storage technologies, four projects work with power to gas, three projects with CAES and six projects involve hydro storage.
 The most addressed small-scale storage technologies by the BRIDGE community are batteries (with one third of the projects working with electric vehicles).
-Last but not least, thermal energy storage and flywheels are being tested by 12 and 4 projects respectively.
+Last but not least, thermal energy storage and flywheels are being tested by 19 and 4 projects respectively.